So, you’ve finally decided to join the crowd and get granola snacks, go organic, and get on the Kombucha tea and yoga train.

 Now that you have a better idea of what you want in a yoga studio and instructor, we want to offer our reviews of what we feel are the top 5 yoga studios in Anchorage.

 Since everyone has their own preferences, these are in no particular order.
-Each studio is outstanding in their own right.
+Each studio is outstanding in its own right.

 The word Deha in Sanskrit means “soul covering”.
 Think of soul covering as your body and you get the idea behind the name of this popular studio.
 Deha Yoga in Anchorage has multiple cool things to offer including: